ArpadGBondor/Brad_Traversy-React_Front_To_Back-02-Contact_keeper/README.md

     -   `DB_CONNECT=mongodb://localhost:27017/ContactKeeperDB`
     -   `JWT_SECRET=SecretKeyForJsonWebTokens`

-## Original Course Code:
+## The instructor's solution:

--   The original code for this project can be found in [this Github repo](https://github.com/bradtraversy/contact-keeper)
+-   The source code of the instructor's solution is in [this Github repo](https://github.com/bradtraversy/contact-keeper)